-Update: Earlier this year, the Reduced Fares Tech team launched an online application pilot for first-time senior applicants (65 and older).
-The development of an online application for eligible riders with disabilities as well as a free fare application for eligible Blind/low vision riders are currently underway and is expected to be available by the end of this year.
+Update: In March 2021, the Reduced Fares Tech team launched an online application pilot for first-time Senior CharlieCard applicants (65 and older), receiving roughly 5,000 applications to date.
+The team also launched an online application for the Youth Pass program in October 2021, receiving roughly 3,500applications to date.
+The Reduced Fares Tech team will be working on developing online applications for eligible riders with disabilities and blind/low vision, and these applications are expected to be available by spring 2022.